 Played trombone through college.
 Tacet for 40 years.
 Started playing again 1985 with Seattle Parks “Bring Your Instrument, We Furnish The Rest” program.
 I started with Ballard Sedentary Sousa Band about 1986 and then joined a bunch of other bands: Seattle Civic Band, The Little Band and the Washington State Letter Carriers’ Band.

 Stalwart member of the bottom end, Donn has been in the Sousa Band since the late 1980s, on tuba and various members of the saxophone family.
 He plays in other bands, too.

 Percussion, Sedentary Baton Twirler and Drill Team Leader.
 A bassoonist by training, in high school I was drafted into the percussion section during marching band season.
 I created the Sedentary Twirler in 1987 and have now fulfilled a childhood dream – having a pair of real Majorette Boots of my very own!
 Outside BSSB I work as a children’s librarian with Sno-Isle Libraries.

-Ray is back where he started – playing Sousa with the U.S.M.C.
+Ray is back where he started – playing Sousa.
+He played with the U.S.M.C.
 1st Marine Air Wing Band in Iwakuni, Japan.
 After a couple of years in the North Texas State University Fighting Mean Green Band, Ray hung up his marching drum.
 Then, seeing Blast in Dallas on July 4, 2002 re-energized him.
 Gigs followed with Fair Tax Drumline, Shafer Brothers Drumline, Seahawks Blue Thunder, and Sounders FC Sound Wave Band.
 That’s all fun, but nothing satisfies like Sousa!